jaycecox/Pewlett_Hackard_Analysis/README.md

 ![ment_elig_count](https://user-images.githubusercontent.com/92542382/145751780-f5340d43-ee9e-4f5d-8a97-09e8e835f210.png)

 * Out of the 90,398 employees that will retire, there are only 1,549 that can mentor that next generation of employees.
-Therefore only 1,549 employees out of the 90,398 being lost, can be replaced effectively adn effeciently.
+Therefore only 1,549 employees out of the 90,398 being lost, can be trained effectively and efficiently.